-If you’re thinking about starting a WordPress website or blog, one of the first questions you’ll probably ask yourself is “how much does a website cost?”.
+If you’re thinking about starting a WordPress website or blog, one of the first questions you’ll probably ask yourself is “How much does a website cost?”
 It’s an important question, and it really depends on your goals.
 After all, a website for a small business is going to have vastly different goals and budgetary constraints than sites like Facebook or Amazon.

 If you want to hire a designer, developer, or web agency, to do the work for you, the price can get pretty steep.
 While there’s nothing wrong with that, you do have some other options.
 Because WordPress is free, open source software, you can build your own cost-effective website if you don’t mind a bit of work.

 So, how much does creating a WordPress website cost if you’re going the DIY route?
 It all depends on how you go about choosing the products and services you’ll need to create an effective site.
 In this post, we’re going to look at what costs you can expect as a DIYer and help you make well-informed choices to get the best bang for your buck.